nest/nest-simulator/doc/htmldoc/hpc/mpi_processes.rst

      - map MPI processes to socket/node
    * - ``--bind-to socket/node``
      - bind MPI processes to socket/node
-   * - ``--rankfile rank.file``
-     - pass rankfile to precisely define threads on which to run a process (length of characters processed in rankfile is limited)
    * - ``--report-bindings``
      - report bindings of launched processes
    * - ``--display-allocation``